 I grew up in Argentina and this got me thinking about how, now that I live in Canada, I wish I had seen way more of my native country.
 So many fellow Canadians have seen way more of where I grew up than I have, and why?
 Because while I was there I took it for granted.
 It was always there, so it was always the last choice.
 Travel means exploring new lands and cultures--the farther away the better, right?

 I don’t want to make the same mistake twice.
 Don’t get me wrong.
 I’ve travelled to loads of different countries and will continue to explore the world, but I’ve realized that there are tons of reasons travelling within Canada can be not only a mind-blowing and horizon-bending option, but also a cheaper one.

 A different vibe every few hundred kilometres

 I live in Montreal, and crossing the provincial border to Ontario is enough to switch over to a different language and, to some extent, culture.
 But I don’t even need to leave the province to reboot.
-I do regular weekend getaways to places like Mont Tremblant or La Malbaie, where I get to shut off my computer, turn off my brain and get my nature fix.
+I do regular weekend getaways to places like Quebec City or La Malbaie, where I get to shut off my computer, turn off my brain and get my nature fix.
 Sometimes, heading a few hours down a highway for a simple change of landscape is all you need to make a micro-vacation feel like a few weeks off.

 I am not not-smart… but I am a bit clumsy sometimes.
 I think the technical term is “accident-prone.”
 So travelling without insurance is something I should never ever do (and you probably shouldn’t either!).
 That’s why a vacation in my own country also means one less headache.
 Same goes for cash.
 While travelling five hours west may take you to a totally different country in Europe, here in Canada, I can go far without needing to convert cash.